gotuna/docs/content/docs/basics/routing.md

 ---

 Routing is performed using well known [gorilla/mux](https://github.com/gorilla/mux) package.
-For more info on how to use the Gorilla router please [visit official docs](https://github.com/gorilla/mux).
+For more info on how to use the Gorilla router please [visit the official docs](https://github.com/gorilla/mux).

 ## Action handlers
 For every route you should create a corresponding action handler.

-### Example

 ```
 package main